syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/show-password-character.md

 # Show Password Character in Xamarin Masked Entry (SfMaskedEdit)

-The SfMaskedEdit control supports to work as a password text box when setting a character to the [`PasswordChar`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_PasswordChar) property.
+The `SfMaskedEdit` control can function as a password text box by setting a character for the [`PasswordChar`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_PasswordChar) property.

 {% tabs %}
 {% highlight xaml %}